oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 The get_property function is used to retrieve property values of modelable entities in the representation graph.

->  author="Calin Curescu"
+<span class="comment-start" id="1320" author="Calin Curescu"
-> date="2022-05-16T17:16:00Z"
->
-> This is wrong, the representation graph is
-> still traversed !!!

-Note that the get_property function may only retrieve the static values of parameter or property definitions of a TOSCA application as defined in the TOSCA Service Template.
+date="2022-05-16T17:16:00Z">This is wrong, the representation graph is still traversed !!!</span>Note that the get_property function may only retrieve the static values of parameter or property definitions of a TOSCA application as defined in the TOSCA Service Template.
 <span class="comment-end" id="1320"></span>The get_attribute function